Welcome to the Upper Great

 Environmental Assessments (EA)

 When it is unclear whether a Federal action will have significant effects on the human environment, UGP prepares an EA.
 If the EA shows that a Federal action will not have significant effects, a Finding of No Significant Impact (FONSI) is prepared.
-If the EA shows that a Federal action will have significant effects, an EIS is prepared.
+If the EA shows that a Federal action may have significant effects, an EIS is prepared.
 Currently, UGP is participating the following EA reviews:

 UGP has completed the following EA reviews: